 Understanding the New SEER 2 Rating and Why It Matters

 Energy efficiency is more than just a buzzword; it’s an essential consideration for homeowners who want to save money and who also want to promote environmental sustainability.
-The launch of new SEER 2 rating standards in 2023 marks a big shift in how we think about cooling efficiency.
-These changes affect new HVAC installations as well as regular AC maintenance and repairs.
-Explore the intricacies of these changes and what impact they could have on you.
+The release of new SEER 2 rating standards in 2023 marks a significant shift in how we look at cooling efficiency.
+Release of the new calculations affects new HVAC installations as well as ongoing AC maintenance and repairs.
+Discover the ins and outs of these changes and why they matter to you.

 The Basics of SEER and SEER 2

-SEER 2 is the next era of AC efficiency ratings.
-It applies revised testing processes to provide a more accurate representation of real-world performance.
-Because of this, you should be prepared to see that AC efficiency ratings with a “2” after them will be less than SEER ratings that do not have a "2", even though they evaluate the same performance.
+SEER 2 is the next generation of AC efficiency ratings.
+It applies adjusted testing processes to provide a more accurate representation of real-world performance.
+Consequently, you can expect that AC efficiency ratings with a “2” after them will be lower, even though they assess the same performance.

 SEER isn’t the only rating that’s changing in 2023.
-A comparable cooling rating known as the energy efficiency ratio (EER) is also moving to a new standard called EER 2.
-Also, heat pumps have a heating-related rating for cold weather heating efficiency.
-It’s called heating seasonal performance factor (HSPF), which is also changing to HSPF 2 based on new, more rigorous testing criteria.
+A comparable cooling rating referred to as the energy efficiency ratio (EER) is also moving to a new standard called EER 2.
+Additionally, heat pumps have a heating-related rating that evaluates cold weather heating efficiency.
+It’s referred to as heating seasonal performance factor (HSPF), which is also changing to HSPF 2 based on new, more rigorous testing criteria.

 New SEER Rating Standards for 2023

-These changes might make you want to know—what are the new SEER rating standards for 2023?
-The Department of Energy (DOE) has created specific requirements for the Northern and Southern United States.
-Not surprisingly, the South has stricter requirements because this region has to depend more heavily on air conditioning.
-Here’s what you should know when purchasing a new air conditioner or heat pump:
+These kinds of changes could make you wonder—what are the new SEER rating standards for 2023?
+The Department of Energy (DOE) has established differing standards for the Northern and Southern United States.
+Obviously, the South has tighter requirements because this region has to depend more heavily on air conditioning.
+Here’s what consumers need to know when searching for a new AC or heat pump:

 - The 2023 minimum rating for air conditioners in Northern states is 14 SEER, which translates to 13.4 SEER 2.